This post may contain affiliate links. Please read my disclosure policy.

 Unbaked.
 Prepare without baking.
 Place the uncooked sausage balls onto a parchment paper-lined baking sheet and into the freezer overnight to freeze.
 Transfer the frozen balls into a freezer-safe zip-top bag or airtight container and freeze for up to 3 months.
 When ready to bake, remove the number you’d like to bake and thaw in the refrigerator overnight.
 Then bake as directed.

 Here’s my family’s recipe for sausage balls.
 I you love them as much as my family does!

 Sausage Balls Recipe

-- 1 pound uncooked breakfast sausage
+- 1 pound uncooked breakfast sausage pork, turkey, or chicken

 - 1 pound sharp cheddar cheese shredded